Xbox Series X specs revealed: Here’s what matters and why

 What about external storage?

-Using a super-fast NVME SSD inside the Xbox poses a problem, though.
+Using a superfast NVME SSD inside the Xbox poses a problem, though.
 Most external storage solutions are too slow.
 This will make expanding space to save games expensive and, even worse, confusing.

 Microsoft has an answer for this, though.
 It’s putting an expansion-card slot on the back that will accept a 1TB NVME SSD that is identical to the internal storage.
 This will ensure that games run exactly as they should whether they’re on an internal or external device.